 Got a vehicle made before 1984?
 Then there’s a good chance it’s got sealed beam headlights.
 That’s because the sealed beam was once mandated in the United States as a way to standardize headlights across different manufacturers.
 That regulation ended in 1984 though, paving the way for folks to change the individual headlight bulb without having to ditch the lens/housing assembly.

-Nowadays though, when compared to modern HID and LED alternatives, sealed beam headlights tend to have less light output.
+Nowadays though, when compared to modern HID alternatives, sealed beam headlights tend to have less light output.